 One of Bordeaux’s most famous sites, and one France’s most magnificent squares, the Place de la Bourse, constructed from 1730-1775, is stunning.
 In front of it is a newer addition to Bordeaux’s cityscape, Le miroir d’eau (Water Mirror), the world’s largest reflecting pool, installed in 2006.
 The two are an especially magnificent sight when lit up after sundown.

 This video visit of the Place de la Bourse and Le miroir d’eau is one of the few on this list where I would suggest leaving the volume on to feel as if you’re actually there.
 You’ll hear ambient sounds as you take sights of everyday life, including people frolicking in Le miroir d’eau.

 4. Le Mont Saint-Michel

 Located on a small tidal island off the coast of Normandy, Mont Saint Michel is one of France’s most popular tourist destinations – and it’s no wonder.
 For one thing, it seems utterly magical: a towering yet elegant abbey that every day becomes separated from the mainland when the sea rolls in.
 Founded around the 8th century AD, the abbey and the town that rises up to it are full of history and impressive architecture.

-Then, soar over the gorgeous site from above, thanks to this drone video.
+You can soar over this gorgeous French monument thanks to this drone video:

 If you’re interested in exploring further, this all-access visit of Mont Saint-Michel (that can be viewed with English subtitles if needed) hosted by a team of French urbex and history YouTubers will take you to some of the landmark’s most stunning spots, as well the most secret.